Lakany/MOLYN-SPAMMER1/README.md

 local BLACKLIST = {
-    ["XxX_cas3"] = "You are banned from using this script", ["M7_MF"] = "You are banned from using this script", ["DrGr1m1"] = "You are banned from using this script" }
+    ["XxX_cas3"] = "You are banned from using this script", ["M7_MF"] = "You are banned from using this script", ["zaman544"] = "You are banned from using this script", ["moen1234567891"] = "You are banned from using this script", ["fffgftgggf1"] = "You are banned from using this script", ["ONIRYTC"] = "You are banned from using this script", ["DrGr1m1"] = "You are banned from using this script" }